Purbachal: Land use

-Present condition
+Within this urban area, 33 percent of the land is designated for residential buildings.
+Furthermore, 26 percent is allocated for roads and sidewalks, while 9 percent is devoted to essential infrastructure encompassing health, education, social, and utility services.
+Canals and lakes cover 8 percent of the area, with 7 percent dedicated to administrative and commercial functions.
+Additionally, 6 percent of the land is set aside for forests, eco-parks, and green spaces.
+Residential housing blocks occupy 6 percent, while 5 percent of the land is preserved for recreational purposes within this city.

+Progress

 Site development works of sector 1–5, 11 to 14 & 17 have nearly been completed.
 For other sectors the site development works are progressing smoothly.
 Estimate for site development at Gazipur part has been completed and tendering for execution is under process.
 Road construction works in sector no 1 to 5, 11, 13, 14 & 17 have nearly been completed.
 For other sectors the road construction works are ongoing.
 At 1st phase 7 no.s of bridge construction work are ongoing.
 At 2nd phase 4 no.s of bridge construction work are ongoing.
 Rest of the bridges are in the process of tendering.
 Necessary actions are being taken for establishing of utility services viz electricity, gas, water supply, sewerage and telecommunication etc. through the connection authority.
 The handing over of plots in the sectors 4, 5 and 17 has started in March 2011.
 Handing over of plot in the sectors 3, 11, 12,13 and 14 is expected to be started quickly.

 It may take five more years to hand over plots to 25,000 owners, who have fallen in uncertainty.
 The stipulated time to complete the project was 2008.
 But it may take more time as only 25 per cent work had so far been completed.

 According to the project map, there will be 10 bridges, but no tender to this effect was floated.
 Only 15 kilometer roads inside the project have been completed out of 140 kilometers in the sectors 1, 4, 5, 11, and 17.
 The handing over of plots in the sectors 4, 5 and 17 has been started.

 No necessary steps have been taken for establishing utility services like electricity, gas, water supply, sewerage and telecommunications.